-There is a man in Kansas City who, it is said, can eat ninety eggs at a meal.
-This must be the fellow the hens are "laying for."
+There is a man in Kansas City who, it is said, can eat ninety eggs at a meal, This must be the fellow the hear are "laying for."

-A Georgia farmer made \$100 off an acre planted in water melons, and a physician in the neighborhood made \$200 off the same acre.

-Dr. Pellet: "So Scalpel set your Patient: "Yes, sir." broken arm?"
-Pellet: "What were his charges ?" chiorine gas thus obtained to act on "Twenty dollars."
-Pellet: "Robbery, straw, wood or other material of sim -nar hir; downright robbery!
+A Georgia farmer made \$100 off an acre planted in watermelous, and a physician in the neighborhood made \$200 off the same acre.
+Dr. Pellet: "So Scalpel set your broken arm?"
+Patient: "Yes, sir."
+Pellet: "What were his charges?"
+"Twenty dollars," Pellet, "Relibery, sir; downright robbery!
 I'd have amputated it for \$25."

-There are times when a man should not give up his seat in a street-car to even a lame woman.
-That time is when twelve men are packed like sardines on one side of the car and four women have spread themselves to take up every inch of room on the other.
+There are times when a man should not give up his sent in a stre t car to even a lame woman.
+That time is when twelve men are packed like sardnes on one side of the car and four women have spread themselves to take up every inch. of room on the other.

-When the victim had unwrapped the bundle of supposed counterfeit money, for which he had paid \$500 in good and little consumption of alcohol and bills, and found simply the end of a pine plank, and not even planed at that, he quietly remarked "All a board," and started back to Arkansas.
+When the victim had unwrapped the bundle of supposed counterfeit maney. for which he had paid \$500 in good and little consumption of alcohol and bills, and found simply the end of a pine plank, and not even planed at that, he quietly remarked "A La board," and started back to Arkansus.

-While a surgeon was administering the vapor of ether to a patient, upon whose foot he was about to operate, the man, who had grown rather restive under the preliminary process of inhalehand is more rapid than for the left; tion, begged the operator to cut away. as he was tired "sucking nothing out of a bottle, and getting drunk upon it."
+While a surgeon was administering the vapor of ether to a patient, upon whose foot he was about to operate, the man, who had grown rather restive tion, begged the operator to cut away, as he was tired "sucking nothing out of a bottle, and getting drunk upon st."

-The waiter expostulates with the guest for summoning him by a snapping of the fingers with the remark: "Are you calling for the dog, sir?"
-"Goodness!" exclaimed the guest, "are you mind-reader?"
-"Why do you ask?" inquired the waiter.
-"Why," returned the guest, "I was about to ask for samsage."
+The waiter expostulates with the guest for summoning him by a snapping you calling for the dog, sirf "Goodness!" exclaimed the guest, "are you a mind-reader?"
+"Why do you nek?" inquired the waiter.
+"Why," returned the guest.
+"I was about to ask for sau-

-A maid on economy bent Wished to give a swell luncheon in Lent, Dried apples with water She served; but it taught her A howling swell brings di investment and doubled his money, Hi luck has stuck by him ever since, and he is now worth \$40,000.
-He cleared
+A maid on economy bent Wished to give a swell luncheon in Lent, Dried apples with water She served; but it trught her A howling swell brings discontent.